Have you experienced a knee injury that turned out to be an ACL tear?

 ACL stands for anterior cruciate ligament.

-An ACL tear is a common sports injury that can occur when you put pressure on the knee joint through:
+This injury can occur any time you put pressure on the knee joint.

 - Sudden stops and changes in direction